 - 1. Space availability. - 2.
-The program the student is transferring from must be JRCERTaccredited. - 3.
+The program the student is transferring from must be JRCERT accredited. - 3.
 Student must have a 2.5 GPA or higher. - 4.
 All transcripts must be reviewed by the Casper College Radiography Program Director to compare curriculum.
-Syllabi and course descriptions may be requested. - 5.
-Two letters of recommendation: One from the current program director and another as a character reference. - 6.
+Syllabi and course descriptions may be requested.
+Program Director will consult college registrar for transferability. - 5.
+Two letters of recommendation: One from the current program director, and another from a faculty member or technologist as a character reference. - 6.
 A personal interview will be held with the student and conducted by a committee to include the CC program director, CC clinical coordinator, a representative from one of the clinical sites, and another outside individual. - 7.
-The applicant must meet all the requirements of the Casper College RadiographyProgram.

-- 8. Prior students who failed to meet the requirements of this Policy Manual will not be considered. - 9.
-The applicant will be subject to the clinical site's drug and alcohol screening. - 10.
-The student may be required to prove clinical and didactic competence in areas previously studied to determine appropriate academic level of the applicant.
+A Proficient score or higher on the ATI Test of Essential Skills (ATI/TEAS) is required as part of the application process.
+Developmental and Basic scores are not eligible to apply. - 8.
+The applicant must meet all the requirements of the Casper College RadiographyProgram. - 9.
+Prior students who failed to meet the requirements of this Policy Manual will not beconsidered. - 10.
+The applicant will be subject to the clinical site's drug and alcohol screening. - 11.
+The student may be required to prove clinical and didactic competence in areas previously studied to determine appropriate academic level of the applicant. - 12.
+Must apply and be accepted to Casper College and have transcripts reviewed by the college registrar for transferability of general education and radiography courses.